-- Standard 5: The professional school counselor provides system support through effective school counseling program management and support for other educational programs. - 5.1 The professional school counselor provides a comprehensive and balanced school counseling program in collaboration with school staff. - 5.2 The professional school counselor provides support for other school programs. - 5.3 The professional school counselor develops and distributes a calendar which identifies counseling activities and programs. - Standard 6: The professional school counselor discusses the counseling department management system and the program action plans with the school administrator. - 6.1 The professional school counselor discusses the qualities of the school counselor management system with the other members of the counseling staff and/or school administrator. - 6.2 The professional school counselor discusses the anticipated program results when implementing the action plans for the school year. - Standard 7: The professional school counselor collects and analyzes data to guide program direction and emphasis. - 7.1 The professional school counselor uses school data to make decisions regarding student choice of classes and/or special programs. - 7.2 The professional school counselor uses data from the counseling program to make decisions regarding program revisions. - 7.4 The professional school counselor understands and uses data to establish goals and activities to support academic achievement. - Standard 8: The professional school counselor monitors the students on a regular basis as they progress in school. - 8.1 The professional school counselor is accountable for monitoring students' progress. - 8.2 The professional school counselor implements monitoring systems appropriate to the individual school. - 8.3 The professional school counselor develops appropriate interventions for students as needed and monitors their progress. - Standard 9: The professional school counselor develops a system for evaluating the results of the counseling program. - 9.1 The professional school counselor collects data and analyzes results attained from school counseling activities. - 9.2 The professional school counselor works with members of the counseling team, if applicable, and with the principal to clarify how programs are evaluated and how results are shared.

-- 9.3 The professional school counselor uses program assessment to make changes as needed in the school counseling program and calendar for the following year. - 9.4 The professional school counselor shares the results of the program assessment with stakeholders.

-Standard 10: The professional school counselor is an advocate for students, a leader, collaborator, and a systems change agent.
+- Standard 6: The professional school counselor discusses the counseling department management system and the program action plans with the school administrator. - 6.1 The professional school counselor discusses the qualities of the school counselor management system with the other members of the counseling staff and/or school administrator. - 6.2 The professional school counselor discusses the anticipated program results when implementing the action plans for the school year. - Standard 7: The professional school counselor collects and analyzes data to guide program direction and emphasis. - 7.1 The professional school counselor uses school data to make decisions regarding student choice of classes and/or special programs. - 7.2 The professional school counselor uses data from the counseling program to make decisions regarding program revisions. - 7.4 The professional school counselor understands and uses data to establish goals and activities to support academic achievement. - Standard 8: The professional school counselor monitors the students on a regular basis as they progress in school. - 8.1 The professional school counselor is accountable for monitoring students' progress. - 8.2 The professional school counselor implements monitoring systems appropriate to the individual school. - 8.3 The professional school counselor develops appropriate interventions for students as needed and monitors their progress. - Standard 9: The professional school counselor develops a system for evaluating the results of the counseling program. - 9.1 The professional school counselor collects data and analyzes results attained from school counseling activities. - 9.2 The professional school counselor works with members of the counseling team, if applicable, and with the principal to clarify how programs are evaluated and how results are shared. - 9.3 The professional school counselor uses program assessment to make changes as needed in the school counseling program and calendar for the following year. - 9.4 The professional school counselor shares the results of the program assessment with stakeholders. - Standard 10: The professional school counselor is an advocate for students, a leader, collaborator, and a systems change agent. - 10.1 The professional school counselor promotes academic success of students. - 10.2 The professional school counselor promotes equity and access for students. - 10.3 The professional school counselor takes a leadership role within the school setting and/or community. - 10.4 The professional school counselor understands reform issues and works to close the achievement gap. - 10.5 The professional school counselor collaborates with teachers, parents and the community to promote academic success of students. - 10.6 The professional school counselor is a member of effective teams and encourages collaboration among all school staff.

-- 10.1 The professional school counselor promotes academic success of students. - 10.2 The professional school counselor promotes equity and access for students. - 10.3 The professional school counselor takes a leadership role within the school setting and/or community. - 10.4 The professional school counselor understands reform issues and works to close the achievement gap. - 10.5 The professional school counselor collaborates with teachers, parents and the community to promote academic success of students. - 10.6 The professional school counselor is a member of effective teams and encourages collaboration among all school staff. - 10.7 The professional school counselor uses data to recommend systemic change in policy and procedures that limit or inhibit academic achievement.
+10.7 The professional school counselor uses data to recommend systemic change in policy and procedures that limit or inhibit academic achievement.